 Application for equivalency recognition of a certificate issued by a regulatory agency from another Canadian province or territory

-In order to recognize a certificate issued by a regulatory agency from another Canadian province or territory, the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) must ensure that it meets the conditions required for issuance in the requested Québec certificate class or sub-class.
+In order to recognize a certificate issued by a regulatory agency from another Canadian province or territory, the MELCCFP must ensure that it meets the conditions required for issuance in the requested Québec certificate class or subclass.
 Certain conditions must be met in order for such certificates to be recognized, including:

-• The activity described on the certificate must correspond to one or more of the Québec regulations (see Appendix V of the Pesticides Management Code Reference Manual (PDF 6.86 Mb)-French);
+- The activity described on the certificate must correspond to one or more of the Québec regulations (see Appendix V of the Pesticides Management Code Reference Manual (PDF 7.44 Mb)-in French only);

-• The level of knowledge required for the class or sub-class must match the Standard for Pesticide Education, Training and Certification in Canada This hyperlink will open in a new window..
-This is a national standard whose purpose is to ensure favourable Canada-wide conditions for training and certification programmes and certified worker mobility;
+- The level of knowledge required for the class or subclass must match the Standard for Pesticide Education, Training and Certification in Canada (Canada-wide Standard).
+This standard aims to create conditions conducive to the harmonization of training and certification programs and to facilitate the mobility of certified workers across Canada;

-• The passing grade in the exam required for certification to the national standard was received no more than five years prior to the request for equivalency.
+- The passing grade in the exam required for certification to the Canada-wide Standard was received no more than five years prior to the request for equivalency.

 Certification training and examinations

-In order to be certified for the sales and utilization of pesticides, applicants are required to pass the prescribed or recognized examinations respecting the desired activity.
+In order to be certified for the sale and use of pesticides, applicants are required to pass the prescribed or recognized examinations respecting the desired activity.

 Applicants are entitled to take a training course prior to the examination.
-While not mandatory for securing certification, this has the following benefits:
+While not mandatory for securing certification, this allows them to:

 Classroom or online training may also be available.
 Contact your professional association for more information.
-If you are a farmer, contact your regional agricultural collective This hyperlink will open in a new window. for available options.
+If you are a farmer, contact your regional agricultural collective for available options.
 The following French language learning guides are also available for selected activity sectors:

-The exams vary based on the class or sub-class certification sought.
-See the list of prescribed and recognized exams This hyperlink will open in a new window. (in French only).
+The exams vary based on the class or subclass certification sought.
+See the list of prescribed and recognized exams (in French only).

 Upgrades and continuing education for certificate renewal